jxchong/smMIPs_analysis/README.md

 If some of these assumptions are not true, you will need to edit sub_prep_samples*.sh to make adjustments.

 You may have to run Evan Boyle's MIPGEN/tools/mipgen_pipeline_builder.py to help you generate the correct commands to replace in sub_prep_samples*.sh.
-MIPGEN can be found here: [http://github.com/shendurelab/MIPGEN](http://github.com/shendurelab/MIPGEN)
+MIPGEN can also be downloaded here: [http://github.com/shendurelab/MIPGEN](http://github.com/shendurelab/MIPGEN)

 #### To Use